dotnet/AspNetCore.Docs/aspnet/web-forms/overview/data-access/displaying-data-with-the-datalist-and-repeater/displaying-data-with-the-datalist-and-repeater-controls-cs.md

 [!code-aspx[Main](displaying-data-with-the-datalist-and-repeater-controls-cs/samples/sample9.aspx)]

-Let s also add a header row to the output with the text Product Categories .
-Since we don t know how many columns our resulting `<table>` will be comprised of, the simplest way to generate a header row that is guaranteed to span all columns is to use *two*`<table>` s.
+Let s also add a header row to the output with the text Product Categories.
+Since we don t know how many columns our resulting `<table>` will be comprised of, the simplest way to generate a header row that is guaranteed to span all columns is to use *two* `<table>` s.
 The first `<table>` will contain two rows the header row and a row that will contain the second, single-row `<table>` that has a column for each category in the system.
 That is, we want to emit the following markup:

 [!code-html[Main](displaying-data-with-the-datalist-and-repeater-controls-cs/samples/sample10.html)]